 Speaking with real customers provides you with a framework to understand their goals and needs.

-To start, look for people who are part of your persona and have met and failed to reach their goal.
+To start, look for people who are part of your persona and have met and failed to reach their goals.
 Examining both can be eye-opening.

 During the interview, you’ll want to cover several areas: